How a Letter from Einstein Saved a Scientist from Nazi Germany

 In the fall of 2015, the news was all about borders.
 On the one hand, Médecins Sans Frontières (Doctors Without Borders) won a well-deserved Lasker Award for their response to the Ebola virus; on the other hand, Hungary erected a border-long barbed-wire fence to prevent tattered Syrian refugees from tracking north.
 Transgressors were treated to pepper spray.
 Not to be outdone, American nativists demanded a 30-foot-high barrier across our southern border to deter Mexican immigration and a somewhat lower barrier on our northern border to exclude the riffraff from Canada.

 Promises of freedom after a shower, racial quotas, and indelible numbers on the forearm seemed like flashbacks to the Hitler years.
 Newsreels of the worst episode in Central European history were resurrected on iPads and laptops in 2015.
-It is no wonder that memories of the Holocaust prompted members of Congress to remind an American president that our country had “faltered when faced with difficult decisions to allow refugees into the country.”
+It is no wonder that memories of the Holocaust prompted members of Congress to remind an American president that

 “Falter” seems a tad mild in retrospect.
 Immigration policies set by a nativist US Department of State in the late 1930s assured that 90 percent of the quota slots allotted for immigrants from countries ruled by Hitler and Mussolini would remain unfilled.
 It has been estimated that had those visa-less refugees received consular approval, an additional 190,000 could have escaped the teeming shores of Europe—or Auschwitz.
 Alas, the director of the Immigrant Visa Section at the Department of State, Breckinridge Long (1881–1985), wasn’t lifting any lamps beside the golden door.
 Long and company worked out a simple solution to limit immigration of refugees, mainly Jewish: paperwork, paperwork, and more paperwork.
 A paperwork fence would protect our borders!